 We pioneered new trade routes and were the founder member of the East Coast West Gulf Conference Line.
 We also hold the distinction of sending the first Indian ship through the then newly opened, St. Lawrence Seaway.

-During the last six decades, recessions have hit shipping worldwide; markets have collapsed.
+During the last seven decades, recessions have hit shipping worldwide; markets have collapsed.
 One of the few Indian companies to have survived the roller coaster and often turbulent shipping markets, “Apeejay Shipping” trudged along, changing tack and consolidating, surviving the bad times and waiting for the markets to turn.
 In the process, we continue to build upon our reputation in international and national shipping.

 Moving from strength to strength we are now on the threshold of a new era of expansion and growth.